2016rshah/blog/posts/12-books-12-months-2019.md

 Dark Matters: On the Surveillance of Blackness by Simone Browne (October) Talent by Juliet Lapidos (October Bonus Round!)
 The Librarian's Guide to Homelessness by Ryan Dowd (October Bonus Round!)
+The Education of an Idealist by Samantha Power (November) A Raisin in the Sun by Lorraine Hansberry (November Bonus Round!)
+Americanah by Chimamanda Ngozi Adichie (December)
 ```

 See also: